futureofcoding/futureofcoding.org/drafts/frp.md

 This allows you to *categorically rule out all the modules you do not have to read* in order to comprehend the relevant module(s).
 In the above example, that's all the modules that are not highlighted.
 If a module is not an explicit dependency (or dependency of a dependency...), it's not relevant.
 In fact, it's explicitly *independent*.

-## Disallowing side-effects: only pure functions
+## Only pure functions (disallowing side-effects)

+The Interactive Pattern, representative of most JavaScript UI frameworks, is not modularly comprehensible, because data dependencies are implicit, because the language permits side-effects, such as mutable state, which allows `bar.updateSomething(someValue);`.

-The Reactive Pattern enforces explicit dependencies disallowing side-effects.
+The Reactive Pattern is modularly comprehensibility because it enforces explicit dependencies, by disallowing side-effects.
 As defined in Wikipedia, a side-effect "modifies some state outside its local environment or has an observable interaction with the outside world."

 Let's address the first part of that definition, "modifies some state outside its local environment".
 Removing side-effects disallows calls like these: